What to Eat Before a Workout

 🍌 If you’re hungry on the way to the gym or sports practice, grab a small, easy-to-digest snack like the pre workout snacks listed below.
 Most athletes can tolerate these quick-digesting foods right before – or even during – their workout without problems.
 Steer clear of foods with too much fat or fiber in the hour before your workout to avoid unwanted stomach upset.

-The best pre workout snack varies depending on the athlete and the activity, which is why many people experiment with different foods to find out what makes them feel best.
-However, nutrition experts agree that we all need a healthy combination of protein and carbs to fuel our bodies for exercise.
+The best pre-workout snack varies depending on the athlete and the activity, which is why many people experiment with different foods to find out what makes them feel best.
+However, nutrition experts agree that we all need a healthy combination of protein and carbohydrates to fuel our bodies for exercise.

 🍝 Carbohydrates are the main source of quick energy for our muscles.
 The popular process of “carb loading” is a common way to boost muscles’ glycogen stores, which gives you more available energy for short bursts of high-intensity exercise.

-🥩 Protein is building block for muscles and a good source of mid-term energy.
-Research shows that consuming protein before a workout can boost performance, improve muscle recovery and increase lean body mass.
+🥩 Protein is a building block for muscles and a good source of mid-term energy.
+Research shows that consuming protein before a workout can boost performance, improve muscle recovery, and increase lean body mass.

 Healthy fats may also be beneficial as a more durable fuel source, especially for lower-intensity exercise, but fatty foods are best consumed at least 2-3 hours before your workout.
 Fat is digested slower than carbs, so eating too much fat just before a workout can cause stomach upset.
-Fats are also higher in calories in gram, so you may want to limit this nutrient if you’re in search of pre workout snacks for weight loss.
+Fats are also higher in calories per gram, so you may want to limit this nutrient if you’re in search of pre-workout snacks for weight loss.

 Here are 12 of the best pre-workout snacks!